petrmiko/konteiner/docs/api.md

 - `path` - string
 	- path to load
-	- if file `options.supportedAutofixExtensions` may apply
+	- if file `options.supportedExtensions` may apply
 	- if directory `options.dirSearchDepth` may apply
 - `options` - optional Object
 	- `exclude` (alias `skipFiles`) - optional string[]